-When buying a home in Nevada, the ever-changing Nevada home buying process is unfamiliar to most people.
-It doesn’t matter if it’s your first home or if you’re buying your fifth home it’ll be different.
-Every 2 years when Nevada’s Legislature meets, they change the laws and two years later they try to fix their verbiage.
+The ever-changing Nevada home buying process is unfamiliar to most people.
+It doesn’t matter if it’s your first home or if you’re buying your fifth home, it will be different.
+New home builders and pay for you to have buyer representation so interview Realtors and get someone who knows construction.

-Choose Your Realtor
+Choose Your Nevada Realtor

 Securing Home Financing

 People getting financing should meet with a home lender as soon as possible.
 Talk to three lenders to compare rates and fees before choosing one.
 If you need a referral, please let us know.
-We also have many blogs about buying blogs for financing and lenders.
+We also have many blogs about buying a home in Nevada with financing and lenders.

 Most people choose to live near a place of employment or a friend or relatives.
-If you are unsure of which area of town to live in, we start with a “3 Hour Tour” to show you the differences and future projects that each city offers.
-Prices vary as to which area you choose so we show you what you get for your money in each city.
+If you are unsure of which area of town to live in, we start with a “3 Hour Tour.”
+On the “tour,” we show you the differences and future projects that each area offers.
+Prices vary by area, so we show you what you get for your money in each city.

 Once you decide where to live, we go shopping.
 Buying a home in Nevada needs to include looking at both new construction and resale homes- at least to compare.
-We only show you brand new construction homes and pre-owned homes that fit your criteria, location, and price.
+We only show you new construction homes and pre-owned homes that fit your criteria, location, and price.

 Making An Offer

 We want you to pay as little as possible while not having a seller reject everything.
-After they sign the offer, our job changes to us doing everything we can to protect your earnest money by allowing you to walk away from the house if you choose to without being harmed.
+After they sign the offer, our job changes to us doing everything we can to protect your earnest money.
+We want you to be able to walk away from the house if you choose to without being harmed.